Facelift, Mini Facelift, or Neck Lift: What’s the Difference?

 Gain A More Youthful Look with Facelift Surgery

-When you’re looking at your facial rejuvenation options, it can be difficult to match up your concerns with the right procedure.
+When you’re looking at your facial rejuvenation options in the Scottsdale, Phoenix, and Glendale, AZ areas, it can be difficult to match up your concerns with the right procedure.
 That’s because each procedure can address different areas and with different techniques, so it’s important to discuss your goals during a consultation.
 As you plan your consultation, here’s a guide to the right facial procedure for you.

 A mini-facelift offers less extensive rejuvenation than a traditional facelift, but can be a great option for patients looking for smaller correction with less downtime.
 This technique generally uses an incision that wraps only around the ear and is sometimes called a limited incision or “short incision” facelift.
 The limited facelift is generally performed on people who do not have significant neck skin laxity or neck muscle banding.
 These are often younger patients in their 40’s and 50’s.
 Liposuction may be incorporated into the procedure to achieve rejuvenation of the neck with the short incision technique without doing a full neck dissection.
 A mini-facelift which does not tighten the deeper layers of the face is not recommended, as this will produce a very limited result.